scel-hawaii/apple-fuji/README.md

-# apple-core
+# apple-fuji

-Contains some software examples for accessing the Apple weatherbox sensors.
+This is the experimental firmware for the apple design that includes better coding practices.

 # Sections